Jesse Fuller: Early life

-Fuller was born in Jonesboro, Georgia, near Atlanta.
+Fuller was born in Jonesboro, Georgia, near Atlanta, United States.
 He was sent by his mother to live with foster parents when he was a young child, in a rural setting where he was badly mistreated.
 Growing up, he worked at numerous jobs: grazing cows for ten cents a day; working in a barrel factory, a broom factory, and a rock quarry; working on a railroad and for a streetcar company; shining shoes; and even peddling hand-carved wooden snakes.
 By the age of 10, he was playing the guitar in two techniques, which he described as "frailing" and "picking".

-In the 1920s, he lived in southern California, where he operated a hot-dog stand and was befriended by Douglas Fairbanks.
-He worked briefly as a film extra in The Thief of Bagdad (1924) and East of Suez.
-In 1929, he settled in Oakland, across the bay from San Francisco, where he worked for the Southern Pacific Railroad for many years as a fireman, spike driver, and maintenance-of-way worker.
+In the 1920s, he lived in southern California, where he operated a hot dog stand and was befriended by Douglas Fairbanks.
+Fuller worked briefly as a film extra in East of Suez (1922) and The Thief of Bagdad (1924).
+In 1929, he settled in Oakland, across the bay from San Francisco, where he worked for the Southern Pacific Railroad for many years as a fireman and a gandy dancer.
 He married, and he and his wife, Gertrude, had a family.
 During World War II, he worked as a shipyard welder, but when the war ended, he found it increasingly difficult to secure employment.
 Around the early 1950s, Fuller began to consider the possibility of making a living as a musician.